StatisticsNZ/sadj/README.md

 # Basic Use

-The first thing you might want to do is run seasonal adjustment on your existing `X13-ARIMA-SEATS` file setup.
-You can do this in 2 steps.
+The first thing you might want to do is run seasonal adjustment on your existing `X13-ARIMA-SEATS` file setup and evaluate the results.
+You might do something like the following:

 1.)
 Read the series batch in from an `.mta` file: